-Testamentary Capacity assessments are used to ascertain if a person has the capacity to make a Will.
+Testamentary Capacity Assessments are used to ascertain if a person has the capacity to make a Will.

-Contact us and we will provide you with a copy of our bespoke referral form, which we will happily talk through with you.
+Please contact us.
+We will provide you with a copy of our bespoke referral form, which we will happily talk through with you.

 If there is question over someone’s capacity or there could be seen to be doubt then a capacity assessment can help ensure that the person creating or changing their Will is doing so with understanding and without duress.